|High School:||Wahlert Catholic|

 “I really like the fact that while Kayla was training with the U.S. National Team, she found the time to volunteer coach for the Pepperdine men’s volleyball team,” Head Coach John Cook said.
 “So not only did she play at Nebraska and for Team USA, she gained experience under Karch Kiraly and Marv Dunphy, two of the best coaches in the United States.

 “Whenever I have a chance to hire a former player to coach at Nebraska volleyball, it’s something I strongly consider because they understand what this program is about.
 Kayla’s strengths are her journey to Nebraska as a walk-on, having a great career at Nebraska and going on to beat out all the other liberos in the United States to become one of the top liberos in the world.
-I know Kayla has limited coaching experience at the collegiate level, but her strengths will allow her to develop quickly and take over Dani Busboom Kelly’s role in recruiting and coaching our liberos and passers.”
+Kayla's strengths will allow her to develop quickly and take over Dani Busboom Kelly’s role in recruiting and coaching our liberos and passers.”